-Booth, Alison and Kelly J. May, eds.
-The Norton Introduction to Literature, the portable 10th edition.
+- Kelly J. Mays, editor.
+The Norton Introduction to Literature, the portable 11th edition. - Baer, Cindy, editor.

-Baer, Cindy, Ed.
 English 100W, Course Reader.
 (Available at Maple Press, on San Carlos between 10th and 11th.
-Phone: 297-1000.)

-Lunsford, Andrea.
+Phone: 297-1000.) - Lunsford, Andrea.
 The Everyday Writer, with exercises.
 5th edition.
 (This handbook is now officially the SJSU handbook, used across campus in all disciplines.)